dreuxfl/T-POO-700/README.md

 ### Password hashing

 The password is hashed using the `bcrypt` algorithm.
-We are using the `bcrypt` algorithm because it is the most secure algorithm available for password hashing.
 The `bcrypt` algorithm is a one-way function, which means that it is impossible to decrypt the password from the hash.

 Login, register and update on a user are the only routes that require a password.
 The password is hashed before being stored in the database.